b15h4/DataEntry/README.md

-# DataEntry
+# Scraping Projects with scrapy

-Some projects of data entrys in spreadsheets.
+Some scrapy projects